paragonie/paseto/docs/RFC/paseto.md

 Version **v2** is the **RECOMMENDED** protocol version. **v2** **SHOULD** be used in preference to **v1**.
-Applications using PASETO **SHOULD** only support **v2** messages, but **MAY** support **v1** messages if the cryptography primitives used in **v2** are not available on all machines.
+Applications using PASETO **SHOULD** only support **v2** messages, but **MAY** support **v1** messages if the cryptographic primitives used in **v2** are not available on all machines.

 **v2** messages **MUST** use a **purpose**  value of either **local** or